linux-club-umd/presentations/licensing/slides.md

 ## Dependencies and using other people's code

-- License compatability: your code should respect the licenses of code you depend on
+- License compatability: you must comply with the licenses of code you depend on
 - Rule of thumb:
   - copyleft code can only be reused in copyleft code
   - permissive code can be reused almost anywhere